ncbi-nlp/MedCalc-Bench/README.md

 ## Updates

-We curated MedCalc-Bench v2.0, which fixes errors in 12 calculators, replaced notes so that they are better matches for the different calculators, and revised the Relevant Entities extractions with cross-verification from other annotators to better make sure that there is higher agreement in their values.
+We curated MedCalc-Bench-v2.0, which fixes errors in 12 calculators, replaced notes so that they are better matches for the different calculators, and revised the Relevant Entities extractions with cross-verification from other annotators to better make sure that there is higher agreement in their values.
 MedCalc-Bench-v2.0 is still subject to change as we are doing through a third round of revision but you can find the new HuggingFace link here: https://huggingface.co/datasets/ncbi/MedCalc-Bench-v2.0.

 ## MedCalc-Bench Dataset